 The GHG from cement manufacturing are sizable, and a discussion/analysis in this context seems missing.
-The Executive Summary (Page 99, lines 32-33) states that project construction will generate 453,412 to 794,150 MT of CO2 but does not provide a supporting table that details the sources.
+The Executive Summary (page ES-99, lines 32-33) states that project construction will generate 453,412 to 794,150 MT of CO2 but does not provide a supporting table that details the sources.
 Roughly 132,611 metric tons of CO2 (based on 400 pounds of CO2 from cement per ton of batched concrete) will be generated by cement manufacturing to create the 45-mile-long 18-inch-thick concrete wall of the tunnel (Chapter 10, page 55, gives wall thickness).
-Much more GHG emission would occur because DWR plans to grout outside the concrete walls and the grout may be cement/bentonite.
-(Table 3-2 indicates a 3-foot thick-wall, which would more than double according to our estimates.
-A 3-foot-wall thickness might include a concrete liner and grout).
+Much more GHG emission would occur because DWR plans to grout outside the concrete walls, and the grout may be cement/bentonite.
+(Table 3-2 indicates a 3-foot thick-wall, which would more than double the GHG estimates.
+A 3-foot-wall thickness presumably includes the concrete liner and surrounding grout).

-PM10 (fugitive dust) would be significant at the construction sites and PM2.5 will increase during construction and long-term operation of pumps and increased vehicular traffic.
-San Joaquin Valley Air Pollution Control District is particularly sensitive to extra PM2.5 emissions because of its current non-compliance (both daily and annual) of Federal standards and is under an EPA-Approved State Implementation Plan.
+PM10 (fugitive dust) would be significant at the construction sites, and PM2.5 will increase during construction and long-term operation of pumps and increased vehicular traffic.
+The San Joaquin Valley Air Pollution Control District is particularly sensitive to extra PM2.5 emissions because of its current non-compliance (both daily and annually) of Federal standards and is under an EPA-Approved State Implementation Plan.
 Alternative 5 involves construction of two launch shafts over a decade, and sustained impacts of particulate matter can be substantial.
-Similarly, 8-hour ozone levels are seriously exceeding the San Joaquin Valley Air Pollution Control District although the district is compliant with 1-hour ozone standard since 2016.
-Tables 23-4 and 23-5 identifies their degree of violations, but the mitigation actions are not convincing.
+Similarly, 8-hour ozone levels are seriously exceeding the San Joaquin Valley Air Pollution Control District although the district has been compliant with 1-hour ozone standard since 2016.
+Tables 23-4 and 23-5 identify their degree of violations, but the mitigation actions are not convincing.
 Presenting large numbers of actions to address air quality issues are welcome, but a definitive plan would be better.
-Cumulative effect of additional precursor emissions would nonlinearly increase ozone, PM10 and PM2.5 and may lead to new violations or exacerbate noncompliance in SJVAB.
+Cumulative effect of additional precursor emissions would nonlinearly increase ozone, PM10, and PM2.5 and may lead to new violations or exacerbate noncompliance in the San Joaquin Valley Air Basin.